Rights of Mother Earth

 The Yurok Tribe, working with NCTCC, has enacted the first Tribal GEO Ordinance in the Nation.
 Media release and final copy of the ordinance (formally enacted December 10, 2015) below.

 Save the Date!
-Restoring the Balance: A Tribal Food Sovereignty Gathering
+Tribal Youth Food Sovereignty Camps

 FOR IMMEDIATE MEDIA RELEASE